About Ottawa, Ontario

 Ottawa is a very bilingual city - in part because it is a border town between French-speaking Quebec and English-speaking Ontario and in part because it is the seat of the federal government.
 Foreign-born residents make up about 22% of the population.

-Ottawa is served by (IATA code: ).
+Ottawa is served by Ottawa International Airport (IATA code: YOW).

 Back to top